The Sound of Music (film): Casting and rehearsals

 Wise also spent considerable time and effort on casting the secondary characters.
-For the role of Max Detweiler, Wise initially considered Victor Borge, Noël Coward, and Hal Holbrook among others before deciding on Richard Haydn.
+For the role of Max Detweiler, Wise initially considered Victor Borge, Noël Coward, and Hal Holbrook, among others, before deciding on Richard Haydn.
 For the character of Baroness Elsa Schraeder, Wise looked for a "name" actress—Andrews and Plummer were not yet widely known to film audiences—and decided on Eleanor Parker.
 The casting of the children's characters began in November 1963 and involved over two hundred interviews and auditions throughout the United States and England.
 Some of the child actors interviewed or tested, who were not selected, included Mia Farrow, Patty Duke, Lesley Ann Warren, Geraldine Chaplin, Shelley Fabares, Teri Garr, Kurt Russell, and The Osmonds.
 Most of the actors selected had some acting, singing, or dancing experience.
 Charmian Carr, however, was a model who worked part-time in a doctor's office and had no ambition to pursue a career as an actress.
 After a friend sent her photo to Wise's office, she was asked to interview.
 Wise later recalled, "She was so pretty and had such poise and charm that we liked her immediately."
+Marni Nixon, who had dubbed a number of film actresses' singing parts in film musicals, was cast as a character (Sister Sophia) rather than dubbing another voice.
 The last person to be cast was Daniel Truhitte in the role of Rolfe.